rubikpi-ai/documentation/README.md

 ### FAQ

-1. What is the difference between the RUBIK Pi 3 Trial Edition and the Official Edition?
+1.What is the difference between the RUBIK Pi 3 Trial Edition and the Official Edition?

 -- The Trial Edition may have software and hardware instability, with some features potentially being incomplete and bugs possibly occurring.
 The Official Edition is now available for purchase, with an estimated shipping time in March 2025.